 - The entire application process can typically take up to 60 business days after receiving all information necessary to process the application.
 TMHP may extend the timeline in particular circumstances.
 Requests for exceptions to the enrollment process, risk category, and provider types that require additional state approval may extend the length of the application process.

 - TMHP sends pharmacies their enrollment effective dates in a confirmation email.

 - Pharmacies can only submit claims on or after the enrollment date.
 Enrollment is not retroactive.

-- Enrollment as a Medicaid provider is a prerequisite for participation in any other state program administered by HHSC and involvement in any Medicaid or Children's Health Insurance Program (CHIP) managed care pharmacy network.
+- HHSC requires pharmacy providers to enroll in Medicaid before participating in any other state program administered by HHSC or involvement in any Medicaid or CHIP MCO pharmacy network.

-- HHSC will terminate pharmacies without claim payment within a continuous twenty-four-month period.
+- HHSC will terminate pharmacies without claim payment within a continuous twelve-month period.
 The pharmacy must reapply by submitting a new application for reinstatement using PEMS.

 - The fee for applications submitted between Jan.
 1 and Dec.
 31, 2021, is $599.00.

 Providers performing medical services must enroll with Texas Medicaid for reimbursement for Title XIX (Medicaid) benefits.
 Refer to TMHP Provider Enrollment for an application.
 Refer to TMHP Provider Support Services to find contact information for TMHP provider relations representatives in your area.